rgeraldes24/solc/docs/units-and-global-variables.rst

 .. warning::
-    Due to the fact that the EVM considers a call to a non-existing contract to always succeed, Solidity includes an extra check using the ``extcodesize`` opcode when performing external calls.
+    Due to the fact that the EVM considers a call to a non-existing contract to always succeed, Hyperion includes an extra check using the ``extcodesize`` opcode when performing external calls.
     This ensures that the contract that is about to be called either actually exists (it contains code) or an exception is raised.